We use cookies to collect anonymous data to help us improve your site browsing experience.

-What happens in a disputed case?
+What happens in a disputed case (including expenses)?

 Guidance on this page should be read in conjunction with the appropriate Simple Procedure Rules depending on the date your claim was initiated.
 New rules apply to claims initiated on or after 31 May 2023.